KJHJason/Cultured-Downloader/README.md

     * Downloading all the images or attachment files (videos, psd, etc.) in a pixiv Fanbox post based on a URL such as "https://www.fanbox.cc/@creator_name/posts/1234567"
     * Downloading images or attachment files (videos, psd, etc.) from Fantia's all posts page URL such as "https://fantia.jp/fanclubs/1234/posts"
     * Downloading images or attachment files (videos, psd, etc.) from pixiv Fanbox's all posts page URL such as "https://www.fanbox.cc/@creator_name/posts"<br>
-      (Allows the user to specify the page num by entering 1-2 or 3 to indicate page 1 to page 2 or page 3 respectively)
+      (The user will then be asked to specify the page number.
+For example, "1-3" to specify page 1 to 3.
+In another instance, the user can enter "4" to specify page 4 only.)

 ## Usage Notes
 1. **This program is meant for personal use and to save time downloading images from pixiv Fanbox and Fantia manually.
 Please do not use this program and break any of Fantia's or pixiv Fanbox's Terms of Service/Terms of Use.**